 Definition:

-A literary and rhetorical term for an elaborate or strained figure of speech, usually a metaphor or simile
+A literary and rhetorical term for an elaborate or strained figure of speech, usually a metaphor or simile.

 Originally used as a synonym for "idea" or "concept," conceit refers to a particularly fanciful figurative device that's intended to surprise and delight readers by its cleverness and wit.
 Carried to extremes, a conceit may instead serve to perplex and annoy.